EPAM-External-Trainee/Task_03/README.md

 * 1.7.
 Using the XmlReader and XmlWriter classes, ensure that data is read/saved to an XML file
 * 1.8.
 Provide mutual reading/saving of data by the XmlWriter and StreamReader, StreamWriter and XmlReader classes
 * 1.9.
 A Wide range of data types, different levels of access to fields and methods, the use of static fields and methods, and constants are welcome.
 * 1.10.
 The girl has dimensionless sheets of film and paper.
-From them, it can cut various geometric shapes (circle, rectangle, equilateral triangle, etc.) of a certain size, and from some shapes, you can cut others.
+From them, she can cut various geometric shapes (circle, rectangle, equilateral triangle, etc.) of a certain size, and from some shapes, you can cut others.
 The shape to be cut must be smaller than the one it is being cut from.
 * 1.11.
 Another girl have a set of paints.
 Paper figures can be painted, but only 1 time.
 Figures from the film are colorless and cannot be painted.
 * 1.12.
 All figures must provide the ability to calculate the area and perimeter
 * 1.13.
 Also, the girl has a box for 20 figures, where you can put and get any figures.